10deepaktripathi/MLP-for-image-processing/README.md

 I have designed a MLP for an image processing task.
-Usually we should use CNN for such problems,but for learning purpose i chose to design a MLP in tensor flow and this modal has really performed terrible with just 53% accuracy on Soda Bottle image identification problem.
+Usually we should use CNN for such problems,but for learning purpose i chose to design a MLP in tensor flow.
+In this modal i am trying to identify which soda bottle present in the image